BBC Nepali

 BBC Nepali (बीबीसी नेपाली) is one of the 27 language services provided under the BBC World Service's foreign language output.
 It broadcasts in the Nepali language on FM and over the internet.

 History

 BBC Nepali was launched on 7 June 1969 as a weekly program on the BBC World Service.
 In the early years the programs were hosted by Nepali students studying in the United Kingdom.
 In 1970 BBC’s Nepali output became available five days a week, and later was made available on every day of the week.

 Initially, the programs were directed at British Gorkha soldiers working in Hong Kong.
 Later it became widely popular in the Nepali community as impartial and trustworthy news broadcasting.
 Today the broadcasts are received by Nepali speakers worldwide.

+Its shortwave radio broadcasts stopped in March 2011, but was brought back for a while following the April 2015 Nepal earthquake.